bitrix24/b24restdocs/api-reference/sale/order/sale-order-get.md

-# Get Order Field Values and Related Entities sale.order.get
+# Get Order Field Values and Related Objects sale.order.get

 > Scope: [`sale`](../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-The method `sale.order.get` is designed to retrieve the values of all fields of an order and related entities.
+The method `sale.order.get` is designed to retrieve the values of all fields of an order and related objects.

 ## Method Parameters